oceanprotocol/ocean.py/READMEs/profile-nfts-flow.md

 ## 2. Alice publishes data NFT

-We create an ERC721 data NFT like in Simple Flow, except we set `transferable=False` (and skip print statements).
+We create a data NFT like in Simple Flow, except we set `transferable=False` (and skip print statements).

 In the terminal where you set envvars: